 This protocol should be used flexibly and with discretion between teams so as to provide high quality services for children and their families.
 This will involve professional judgement, assessment, cooperation and effective communication between managers and the teams they manage.

-The protocol is provides guidance - not rigid rules.
+The protocol provides guidance - not rigid rules.

-Standards of service delivery across Children's Services are the responsibility of all managers and staff.
+Standards of service delivery across Children and Young People's Services are the responsibility of all managers and staff.
 The attitude of sole concern for the service within which staff are located should be discouraged.

 The successful transfer from one team to another is dependent upon both the current allocated worker and the receiving worker being responsible for adhering to expected transfer standards.